 Mobile apps used to be “me too” entities, mimicking the tried-and-true web interaction patterns with a little extra mobile flavor, such as push notifications.
 However, we now understand that mobile enables a completely different style of interaction.
 The key insight is this: Instead of the app dictating when and how the user should accomplish a task, the app enables customers or employees to choose when and how to engage and can also proactively guide users as they try to accomplish particular tasks.

 To do this, the app leverages the rich world of data, both on the phone and on the web (given user permission, of course), to understand the user’s current context and to anticipate what the user needs next.
 For example, a hospital app can inform a patient arriving at the hospital that there is a longer-than-expected line for his first appointment and that he should proceed first to the blood lab.
 Such an interaction can improve hospital efficiency and make the patient experience more pleasing.
 An app can also give users the flexibility to choose how to engage.

 It’s not always obvious what users will and won’t like.
 And the answer is never final — user preferences and expectations change over time.
-Therefore, we must view mobile app development as a continuous, agile process with no clear-cut boundaries between analysis, development and deployment.
-Setting up a continuous cycle of experimentation, feedback and adaptation is key.
+Therefore, we must view mobile app development as a continuous, agile process with no clear-cut boundaries between analysis, development, and deployment.
+Setting up a continuous cycle of experimentation, feedback and adaptation are key.